AI Assistants

 You can trigger:

 When implementing AI in functions or email templates, you will want to access the AI details.
-Any custom arguments will be contained within the custom_arguments
+Any custom arguments will be contained within the custom_arguments object.

-object.
+The most important information contained is the custom_arguments object.
 The custom_arguments object will contain the argument name and AI output for each custom argument you added within either a Function or Email Template.

 {